Sharing Good Practice

 • Minimise parent engagement professional development costs by combining with other schools for guest speaker input and other professional learning related to parent engagement.

 What you can do with your school

-• Generate opportunities for idea creation and sharing about teaching and learning between parents, teachers and students.
+• Generate opportunities for idea creation and sharing teaching.

 • Advocate the value adding for children’s learning when parents are engaged through shared responsibility and partnership.

 • Monitor the progress of parent engagement strategies and their impact on student learning and wellbeing.

 • Help embed engagement strategies into the teaching and learning culture of the school.

 • Host “community conversations” to better understand the families in your community and how to work and learn together in partnership.

 - These conversations can help to build parent understanding of the methods of teaching and learning within the school and inform their support for their child’s learning.